lanl/singularity-eos/doc/sphinx/src/modifiers.rst

   Real lambda[1] = {Z};
   Real Pe = electron_eos.PressureFromDensityTemperature(rho, temperature, lambda);

+If you use the indexable types infrastructure, the name is ``IndexableTypes::MeanIonizationState``.

 .. warning::

   Several thermodynamic properties are approximated in the z-split